ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 #### Users and policies
 {: #shared_overview-users-policies}

 An organization can contain an arbitrary number of users and groups.
 Users can be created locally by the organization administrator or imported from a directory service such as LDAP.
-Permissions within an organization are controlled through the assignment of rights and roles to users and groups.
+Permissions within an organization are controlled through the assignment of privilages and roles to users and groups.

 #### Catalogs
 {: #shared_overview-cat}